 - Patscherkofelbahnen was one of the main ski facilities during the Olympics, and nowadays hosts a world-class facility attracting visitors from across the world

-– Take a trek out to the Europe Bridge, which traverses along two mountainsides and symbolises modern European unity
+- Austria is ripe for hiking.
+Take a trek out to the Europe Bridge, which traverses along two mountainsides and symbolises modern European unity

 - Pfarrkirche Igls is the main church in neighbouring Igls, and offers a unique insight into rural religious practices in the country